Michael Cox reviews 'a very enjoyable staging of one of Shakespeare's best comedies'.

-Lorna Irvine reviews the new 'thought-provoking, strange and insidious' film.
+Lorna Irvine reviews a 'languid and beautiful, unsettling' film.

 Lorna Irvine reviews a 'charming, verdant yet melancholic film'.

 Lorna Irvine reviews a film with great moments and performances but weak depictions of women.

 Lorna Irvine reviews 'an enormously enjoyable satire' that perhaps overstays its welcome.